FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Pallet command
 ++++++++++++++++

-Click the "Pallet" icon to enter the Pallet command editing interface
+Click the "Pallet" icon to enter the Pallet command editing interface.

 This instruction generates instructions for the palletizing program, which is consistent with the matrix movement function in Section 3.9.6.
 For details, refer to that chapter.